-where $a_{k}(s)(\sigma;\mathbf{x})$ is given by
+where $a_{k}(s)(\sigma;\mathbold{x})$ is given by

-\end{defn} An internal category with the above $A_{m}$ form for an internal multiplication might be called an internal $A_{m}$ category {\em without unit}.
-When $O$ is the one-point set, an internal $A_{m}$ category $X$ {\em without unit} may be called an $A_{m}$ space {\em without unit}.
+\end{defn} An internal category with the above $A_{m}$-form for an internal multiplication might be called an internal $A_{m}$-category {\em without unit}.
+When $O$ is the one-point set, an internal $A_{m}$-category $X$ {\em without unit} may be called an $A_{m}$-space {\em without unit}.

-\subsection{Internal ${A}_{\infty}$ category with unit}
+\subsection{Internal ${A}_{\infty}$-category with unit}

-Now we define an internal $\free{A}_{m}$ category for $1 \leq m \leq \infty$ in $\TOP$. \begin{defn} Let $\{a(n);1{\leq}n{\leq}m\}$ ($a(1)=1_{X}$) be an $A_{\infty}$ form for $\mu : X \times_{O} X \to X$. \begin{enumerate} \item We call an internal $A_{m}$ category $X=(X;\{a(n)\})$ an ``internal $A_{m}$ category with {hopf-unit}'', if $X$ further satisfies the following hopf-unit condition.
+Now we define an internal $\free{A}_{m}$-category for $1 \leq m \leq \infty$ in $\Top$. \begin{defn} Let $\{a(n);1 \!\leq\! n \!\leq\! m\}$ ($a(1)=1_{X}$) be an $A_{\infty}$-form for $\mu : X \times_{O} X \to X$. \begin{enumerate} \item We call an internal $A_{m}$-category $X=(X;\{a(n)\})$ an ``internal $A_{m}$-category with {hopf-unit}'', if $X$ further satisfies the following hopf-unit condition.

-\item We call an internal $A_{m}$ category $X=(X;\{a(n)\})$ an ``internal $A_{m}$ category with {strict-unit}'', if $X$ satisfies the following strict-unit condition.
+\item We call an internal $A_{m}$-category $X=(X;\{a(n)\})$ an ``internal $A_{m}$-category with {strict-unit}'', if $X$ satisfies the following strict-unit condition.

-\end{enumerate} \end{defn} If an internal pre-category is an internal ${A}_{m}$ category with {\em strict-(or hopf-)unit} in $\TOP$ for all $m \geq 2$, then it is called an internal ${A}_{\infty}$ category with {\em strict-(or hopf-)unit} in $\TOP$.
-When $m=2$, an internal $\free{A}_{2}$ category with {\em strict-(or hopf-)unit} in $\TOP$ is an internal h-category in $\TOP$.
+\end{enumerate} \end{defn} If an internal precategory is an internal ${A}_{m}$-category with {\em strict-(or hopf-)unit} in $\Top$ for every $m \geq 2$, then it is called an internal ${A}_{\infty}$-category with {\em strict-(or hopf-)unit} in $\Top$.
+When $m=2$, an internal $\free{A}_{2}$-category with {\em strict-(or hopf-)unit} in $\Top$ is an internal h-precategory in $\Top$.

-When $O$ is the one-point set, then an internal ${A}_{m}$ category $X$ with {\em strict-(or hopf-)unit} in $\TOP$ is called an ${A}_{m}$ space with {\em strict-(or hopf-)unit}.
-When further $m=2$, an ${A}_{2}$ space with {\em strict-(or hopf-)unit} is nothing but an h-space.
-Let us introduce one more definition of a unit: a space $X=(X,\{e\})$ with a based multiplication $\mu : X {\times} X \to X$ is called an h-space with {\em h-unit}, if $\mu(x,e) \sim x \sim \mu(e,x)$, in other words, the restriction of $\mu$ to $X {\vee} X \subset X{\times}X$ is (based) homotopic to the folding map $\nabla_{X} : X{\vee}X \to X$.
-So we call $X$ an $A_{m}$ space with {\em h-unit}, if $X$ is an $A_{m}$ space {\em without unit} and, at the same time, $X$ is an h-space with {\em h-unit} with its $A_{2}$ form.
+When $O$ is the one-point set, then an internal ${A}_{m}$-category $X$ with {\em strict-(or hopf-)unit} in $\Top$ is called an ${A}_{m}$-space with {\em strict-(or hopf-)unit}.
+When further $m=2$, an ${A}_{2}$-space with {\em strict-(or hopf-)unit} is nothing but an h-space.
+Let us introduce one more definition of a unit: a space $X=(X,\{e\})$ with a based multiplication $\mu : X \times X \to X$ is called an h-space with {\em h-unit}, if $\mu(x,e) \sim x \sim \mu(e,x)$, in other words, the restriction of $\mu$ to $X \!\vee\!
+X \subset X \times X$ is (based) homotopic to the folding map $\nabla_{X} : X\!\vee\!X \to X$.
+So we call $X$ an $A_{m}$-space with {\em h-unit}, if $X$ is an $A_{m}$-space {\em without unit} and, at the same time, $X$ is an h-space with {\em h-unit} with its $A_{2}$-form.

-An internal $A_{1}$ category is nothing but an internal pre-category and an internal $A_{1}$ space is nothing but a based space.
+An internal $A_{1}$-category is nothing but an internal precategory and an internal $A_{1}$-space is nothing but a based space.